GlT-ignore/SmartMeter-Vision/KT_DOCUMENTATION.md

 - **Process**:
   1. Click "Upload meter photo"
   2. Select image file (or use mobile camera)
+  3. **Enter meter reading value** (required) - Enter the reading shown in the photo
-  3. Image is compressed and stored as base64 in Firestore
+  4. Image is compressed and stored as base64 in Firestore
-  4. Reading created with status `pending`
+  5. Reading created with status `pending` and `tenantReading` field populated
-  5. Admin is notified (via real-time listener)
+  6. Admin is notified (via real-time listener)

+**Requirements**:
+- Meter reading value is **mandatory** - tenants must enter the reading from the photo
+- Reading value is validated as a number before submission

 **Limitations**:
 - One upload per calendar month per flat